ChrisBack2021/T1A3/README.md

 - If you are curious about which gems were used for this app, they can be found by typing ```./fitness_guru.sh -g``` and can also be found by clicking [here](#dependancies).

 ### Fitness Guru main menu features
 The menu is accessible once you start the app.
-Inside the main menu, there are three options to choose from:
+Inside the main menu, you can navigate with your up/down arrow keys and there are three options to choose from:
 1. *Track your food intake and calorie intake.*
    - This takes you to the food intake and calorie menu.
 2. *Input your workouts and you can shuffle the list of workouts YOU choose.*